 LMDC continues to maintain a small staff and office space to carry out its planning and community development activities, including project oversight, environmental and regulatory compliance monitoring, project coordination, and payment processing.
-LMDC staff monitored the activities of almost 40 subrecipients and consultants, and amended two subrecipient agreements while completing work on several subrecipient projects.
-LMDC staff distributed approximately \$11 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.
+LMDC staff monitored the activities of 35 subrecipients and consultants; we amended two subrecipient agreements, two consultant contracts, and executed one new subrecipient agreement.
+We completed work on two subrecipient projects which enabled us to close those activities.
+LMDC staff distributed approximately \$18 million in payments to subrecipients and consultants furthering the redevelopment of lower Manhattan.

-Approximately \$111,000 in administrative costs were charged to this activity for the quarter.
+Approximately \$217,000 in administrative costs were charged to this activity for the quarter.
 The total administrative spending continues to fall within our administrative budget, and on a cumulative basis, administrative costs continue to remain far less than the 5% allowable for administrative expenses.